-Focus is on singing popular and traditional songs in two and three-part harmony.
+\050532 - Theater Production Grades 9-12 Prerequisite: None Type of Credit: FA/EL Focus is on singing popular and traditional songs in two and three-part harmony.
 The class is open to all students who are interested and enjoy singing.
 Previous musical experience is encouraged, but not required.
 The ensemble prepares music from a variety of popular styles, cultures and eras.
 Students will learn to read music, practice good vocal technique and perform with effective stage presence in order to create rewarding musical experiences through teamwork and practice.
 The ensemble performs at school and in the community, and periodically takes field trips to participate in or attend other musical events.
 Singers must be available for all scheduled performances, most of which will be outlined in the course syllabus.
 Choir is a full-year class, and students are strongly encouraged to sign up for both semesters of the class.

 Band is available to students with previous experience on a band instrument.
 The band focuses on ensemble skills in a variety of musical styles.
-Students will continually develop their playing skills, musicianship, practice technique, rehearsal technique and teamwork.
 Students will perform in a number of settings including school concerts, festivals, athletic events and small group events.
 Band members must be available for all scheduled performances, which will be outlined in the syllabus.
 Band is a full year class and students are strongly encouraged to sign up for both semesters of the class.